CphbusFall2017FullStackJS/fullStackJsFall2017/period-4.md

  Period Hand-in: Friday November 10th 22.00

 [Hand-in Document](https://docs.google.com/spreadsheets/d/1kEoxM0alblnuC9Qec7yliwP_1spc-tdS8vBKwKVKyYw/edit?usp=sharing)
-*Since you can complete this hand-in in groups (2 persons), you must fill in the names involved in the hand-in* *There are two required links for this hand-in*
+*Since you can complete this hand-in in groups (2 persons), you must fill in the names to be credited for the hand-in* *There are two required links for this hand-in*
 - *The usual GitHub link*
 - *A link to the deployed App (the link you get when you press "Publish" in the EXPO EXE*